prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 # Prebid Server - New Bid Adapter (Go)
 {: .no_toc}

-Thank you for contributing a bid adapter to the open source Prebid Server project.
-Each new adapter gives publishers more options for monetizing their inventory and strengthens the header bidding community.
+Thank you for your valuable contribution of a bid adapter to the open source Prebid Server project.
+Each new adapter expands the monetization possibilities for publishers and provides greater options to maximize their inventory's potential.
+We truly appreciate your support in making this ecosystem thrive!

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance.
 You can also ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).